blackmagic-debug/black-magic-org/hardware.md

 ## Bluepill/Blackpill V1 minimal development boards

 The swlink platform can also be used for development boards with header accessible SWD pins.
-Swlink firmware remaps SWD debug pins as bit-bang SWD output.
+Swlink firmware remaps the SWD debug pins as bit-bang SWD output.
 Full JTAG and more infrastructure is accessible on the header rows.

+You can also follow [these](https://medium.com/@paramaggarwal/converting-an-stm32f103-board-to-a-black-magic-probe-c013cf2cc38c#.btn6lnwqe) instructions for a solution to not reuse the SWD debug pins.

-## Launchpad ICDI
+## LaunchPad ICDI

-This target is the programmer integrated on the TI Launchpad board.
+This target is the programmer integrated on the TI LaunchPad board.